Selected photography

 Recasting Lewin's Field Theory (manuscript under peer review)

-This paper updates Kurt Lewin’s classic equation, B = f(P, E), into a time-indexed form: Bₜ = f(Pₜ, Eₜ).
-Behavior is treated as a dynamic field, constantly updating with new inputs and priors.
+This paper updates Kurt Lewin's classic equation, B = f(P, E), into a time-indexed form: Bₜ = f(Pₜ, Eₜ).
+Behavior is treated as a dynamic field, updating continuously with new inputs and prior states.

-The framework quantifies surprise using KL divergence and updates beliefs through Bayes rule.
-Salient signals are broadcast through a goal-weighted global workspace and filtered by a higher order thought gate that determines whether information becomes part of conscious processing.
+The framework quantifies surprise using KL divergence and updates beliefs through Bayes' rule.
+Salient signals are broadcast through a goal-weighted global workspace and filtered by a higher-order thought gate that determines which information becomes part of conscious processing.

-For decision behavior, predictions are mapped onto drift diffusion parameters, providing a way to test and falsify claims against empirical data.
-The goal is to carry forward Lewin’s original vision into a form that works for modern cognitive science and machine systems alike.
+For decision behavior, predictions are mapped onto drift-diffusion parameters, providing a means to test and falsify theoretical claims against empirical data.
+The aim is to extend Lewin's original insight into a form compatible with modern cognitive science and machine learning systems.

 This manuscript has been submitted and is currently under peer review.
-The preprint is available on Zenodo here.
+The preprint is available on Zenodo.

 Cognitive Singularity Theory (work in progress)

-CST asks when an artificial system moves from tool behavior to genuine autonomy.
-It makes that threshold explicit by defining measurable signals and a clear onset rule so the claim can be tested, not assumed.
+CST addresses the question of when an artificial system moves from tool behavior to genuine autonomy.
+It defines that threshold using measurable signals and an explicit onset rule, ensuring the claim can be tested rather than assumed.

-The framework tracks four signals in combination, combined into the Cognitive Autonomy Index.
-The signals are self model revision, goal independence, policy novelty, and access to higher order thought.
-Beliefs update with Bayes rule and surprise is measured with KL divergence, but the emphasis is on practical, observable shifts in behavior.
+The framework tracks four signals in combination: self-model revision, goal independence, policy novelty, and access to higher-order thought.
+These are combined into a Cognitive Autonomy Index.
+Beliefs are updated with Bayes' rule and surprise is measured using KL divergence, with emphasis on observable shifts in behavior.

-For onset, autonomy is declared only when the index stays above a data dependent threshold for several evaluation windows under decreasing assistance and stable or improving reward.
-The rule separates genuine autonomy from drift and keeps the test falsifiable across systems.
+Autonomy is declared only when the index remains above a data-dependent threshold across multiple evaluation windows under decreasing assistance and stable or improving reward.
+The rule separates genuine autonomy from drift and ensures the test remains falsifiable across systems.

-This is ongoing work.
-A short technical brief is available on Zenodo.
+This work is ongoing.
+A technical brief is available on Zenodo.

 Contact